chef/license-acceptance/README.md

 # Specification

 1. Users of Chef products must have a positive confirmation of the Chef license before using each Chef product.
-    * > What about organization acceptance vs user acceptance?
     * Positive confirmation flow - the idea that, to use any Chef Product, the user must have an interaction with that product and make some effort to accept the license.
 That could take the form of an interactive prompt on the command line, a web page in a browser that requires a user to click an 'accept' button, writing a confirmation flag into a config file, passing a confirmation flag on the command line or something else.
+    * There is no organization-level acceptance, only user-level acceptance.
 1. Multiple products can be accepted in a single license acceptance flow.
 1. If a tool is ran on a system that has accepted licenses and it installs a product onto a remote system, the set of existing license acceptances should be transfered to the remote system.
 If the remote system needs to accept new product licenses it should prompt for that acceptance on the originating system.
-    * For example, users install the ChefDK and accept the license for ChefDK, Test Kitchen, Inspec, etc. If the user runs `knife bootstrap` against a remote system then the licenses from the originating machine should be copied to the bootstrapped machine.
+    * For example, users install the ChefDK and accept the license for ChefDK, Test Kitchen, InSpec, etc. If the user runs `knife bootstrap` against a remote system then the licenses from the originating machine should be copied to the bootstrapped machine.
 This prevents having to accept those licenses on the new machine.
-    * > Would we copy across all local licenses or only ones for products we are installing on the remote machine?
+    * Tools only copy across licenses for the products being installed on the remote system.
+For example, a developer has accepted the Chef Client and InSpec licenses on their workstation.
+When they use `knife bootstrap` to install Chef Client on a remote system only the Chef Client license would be copied over, not the InSpec license.
     * If a local tool installs a new product on the remote machine that does not have a local license persisted it should prompt the user to accept the new license on the local machine.
 For example, imagine a user has accepted the license for Test Kitchen locally but no other licenses.
 The user creates a remote machine with Test Kitchen and installs Chef Client on the remote machine.
 Before trying to run Chef Client on the remote machine Test Kitchen should take the user through a license acceptance flow locally, persist the accepted Chef Client license and transfer it to the remote machine.
 This license should be persisted and used for all future Chef Client runs, locally or remotely.
-Non acceptance should fail out the
+Non acceptance should fail the Test Kitchen converge.
 1. The products will persist the license acceptance so users are not required to accept the license on every use.
     * Note: The products will *attempt* to persist this information but some product usage (EG, on ephemeral machines) cannot be persisted.